 Basic Autoplan insurance protects you and your passengers for up to $1 million.
 It also covers anyone in your household if they're hit as a pedestrian or cyclist.

-You can purchase up to $2 million in Excess UMP coverage.
+You can buy up to a total UMP limit of $2 million, $3 million, $4 million or $5 million to protect yourself and your family.
 Talk to your Autoplan Broker about the coverage that is right for you.

 If the other driver is not insured by ICBC, ask your adjuster for details as to how you can claim settlement payments.